-- Monitoring the progress of pupils with SEND. - Creating an action plan to address areas for development based on the needs of SEND pupils and staff teaching SEND pupils. - Presenting a report to governors based on the review of the action plan. - Overseeing the day-to-day operation of the policy, and ensuring it is regularly reviewed and updated. - Monitor teaching and learning (intelligent lesson observations/ planning and children's work) for SEND pupils including appropriate provision, support and resources through differentiation. - Coordinating and monitoring the provision by learning Support Assistants/Teaching Assistants (support and interventions) for pupils with SEND. - Liaising with and giving support to teaching and support staff. - Overseeing pupils' SEND records (including IEPs/IRs). - Managing Learning Support Assistants (including Performance Management). - Liaising with parents. - Leading INSET to meet the training needs of staff. - Liaising with external agencies (EP and speech and language), LA support services, Health and Social Services, and voluntary bodies. - Ensuring staff are trained and have adequate resources. - Updating SEND register termly. - Making requests for statutory assessment as and when required.
+- Monitoring the progress of pupils with SEND. - Creating an action plan to address areas for development based on the needs of SEND pupils and staff teaching SEND pupils. - Presenting a report to governors based on the review of the action plan. - Overseeing the day-to-day operation of the policy, and ensuring it is regularly reviewed and updated. - Monitor teaching and learning (intelligent lesson observations/ planning and children's work) for SEND pupils including appropriate provision, support and resources through differentiation. - Coordinating and monitoring the provision by learning Support Assistants/ Teaching Assistants (support and interventions) for pupils with SEND. - Liaising with and giving support to teaching and support staff. - Overseeing pupils' SEND records (including IEPs/IRs). - Managing Learning Support Assistants (including Performance Management). - Liaising with parents. - Deciding what external support to seek and setting school priorities for the continuous professional development of staff - Leading INSET to meet the training needs of staff. - Liaising with external agencies (EP and speech and language), LA support services, Health and Social Services, and voluntary bodies. - Ensuring staff are trained and have adequate resources.